There is a good deal of confusion around the Bakewell tart.

 Living within a few miles of Bakewell for most of my adult life, a Bakewell tart is something that I grew up with.
 My mum used to make one for Sunday tea occasionally and another real treat was to have one from the baker's van when he came to the village two or three times a week when I was a little girl.

 I remember the baker - or at least the van driver - standing at the back doorstep of the house, wearing a white coat covered in flour and carrying a large wicker basket laden with all kinds of goodies.
 With me being only knee high the basket was at just the right height for me to peer round my mum's apron and reach in to pick something for tea.
 The Bakewell tarts were delicious, filled with raspberry jam and almond sponge and with a thick blanket of white icing, topped with a glacé cherry.
-Just like the Mr Kipling Cherry Bakewell tarts that we get today and totally delicious.
+I remember biting the cherry off first, then licking off the icing, then scoffing the rest.
+(Just like nowadays - only joking !!)

 The confusion however, is between the Bakewell tart and the Bakewell pudding.
 They are two entirely different things but a lot of people think they are the same.
 They are often confused by food writers and bloggers and if you really want to know the difference, see this article by Bloomers, the baker's in Bakewell.